Your Directors have pleasure in presenting the 18th Annual Report and

 (a) Energy Conservation Measures

-* Utilisation of condenser to recover water from exhaust steam by about 5
+Utilisation of condenser to recover water of about 6 lac litres of water / per

 (b) Additional Investment and proposals for Reducing Energy Consumption

 Substitute existing lighting with energy efficient LED lighting system for